 I was able to check it since it is the third time I start a season outside the top 100 (the first was in 2009 when I was 16 years): everything is easier when we are in the table final.
 The qualifying and pre-qualifying matches are always very tight, you have to play 2 a day and so on.

-You are from the Basque Country, tell us about the contrast (s) you observe between the French padel and the padel, real sport for all in Spain.
+You are from the Basque Country, tell us about the contrast (s) you observe between the padel French style and padel, a real sport for everyone in Spain.

-In France, you do not play padel (laugh) ... but rather talk about tennis in a small field.
-No worries, the padel situation in Spain was comparable a few years ago.
+In France, you do not play padel (laughs)… but rather talk about tennis in a small court.
+No worries, the situation of padel in Spain was comparable a few years ago.

 Our great luck is to have been able to count on the arrival of Argentine players and coaches: the language barrier did not exist and things were done quite easily.

-I imagine that little by little, in France, the practitioners will be inspired by padel players, and that young people will have the opportunity to learn padel in school-strucuture specialty.
+I imagine that little by little, in France, the practitioners will be inspired by the players of padel, and that young people will have the opportunity to learn padel in a specialized school.

-In France, the paddle sport in phase of eclosion, recently integrated by the FFTennis which counts its figures and some achievements (H Euro FIP title + HF world qualification 2016) ... the FFT seems finally to promote the competition (tournaments endowed €, revsion of the game format) ... as well as the leisure approach ...
+In France, the padel sport in the blossoming phase, recently integrated by the FFTennis which counts its figures and some achievements (H Euro FIP title + HF 2016 world qualification)… the FFT finally seems to promote competition (tournaments endowed with €, revsion of the game format)… as well as the leisure approach ...

 I do not know if it's a good idea to let the wolf take care of the sheep ...

-In Spain, yes the padel has "stolen" some amateur tennis players, but it is also a sport that allowed people who had no desire to move to start a new physical activity!
+In Spain, yes the padel has “stolen” some amateur tennis players, but it is also a sport that has allowed people who did not want to move to start a new physical activity!

-The FFT undoubtedly has the means to develop padel ... remains to answer the crucial questions: how will the FFT consider the future of the padel?
-What importance will it give him?
+The FFT undoubtedly has the means to develop padel… Remain to answer the crucial questions: how the FFT will envisage the future of padel?
+What importance will she give it?
 Etc.